PureDarwin/puredarwin.github.io/src/handbook/building.md

 # Building

 PureDarwin is built with Nix.
-Every artifact the project produces, from a single library to a bootable disk image, is a flake output.
+Every artifact the project produces, from a single library to a bootable disk image, is a flake output: components, kernel collections, disk images, and the QEMU runners that boot them.
 The short version, on a Linux host:

 ```
 nix-store --add-fixed sha256 /path/to/MacOSX11.3.sdk.tar.xz